WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - instances are **integrated with `AWS Config`**.
 The `AWS Config` gets the inventory data, thus you can see a timeline of installed stuff.

+* you will need to create a role for the managed instances SSM agent.

 #### Automation

 - automate tasks that have to do with EC2.